SearchJoin Our CommunityCommunity

 Furthermore, according to research, 2 in 5 women with disability have experienced physical violence after age 15.
 From the age of 15, 46% of women with cognitive disabilities and 50% of women with psychological disabilities have experienced sexual violence.
 Moreover, evidence shows that women with disabilities in Australia are twice as likely to experience domestic sexual violence.

 Nicole Lee is a victim-survivor of domestic violence and sexual assault.
 She uses her first-hand experience as a person with a disability to help advocate for others with a disability who are also victim-survivors of abuse.
-Susan, the host of Have the Nerve, invites her to the episode.

 The helpful resources in the episode